All Recipes/ Appetizers/ Breakfast/ Condiments/ Kids Food/ Latest Posts/ Lunch and Dinner/ Salads/ Vegan/ Vegetarian

 A lectin-free avocado salsa inspired by Loma Linda vegetarian cuisine

-The recipe had corn and red pepper, but that didn’t stop me and I suppose is as fabulous without these ingredients.
+The recipe had corn and red pepper, but that didn’t stop me, and I suppose it is as fabulous without these ingredients.
 It has a small amount of red onions and garlic, and you can keep or not the garlic depending on your taste.
-I usually don’t add garlic to guacamole (which is a common practice in many households and countries), but I felt just a little bit of garlic will not be too powerful.
+I usually don’t add garlic to guacamole (which is common in many households and countries), but I felt that just a little bit of garlic wouldn’t be too overpowering.

-The lime and extra virgin olive oil keep this salsa from oxidizing.
-So it’s easy to add to lunch boxes too.
-In fact, in the original recipe, the salsa was supped to be refrigerated for four to eight hours before eating, but I had some of it after about an hour.
+The lime and extra virgin olive oil keep this salsa from oxidizing, so it’s easy to add to lunch boxes too.
+In fact, in the original recipe, the salsa was supposed to be refrigerated for four to eight hours before eating, but I had some of it after about an hour.

 More salsa recipes